Spring Garden Revival

 Understanding Thatch Buildup in Roselle’s Heavy Clay Soils

 Roselle’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
-The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
-Humid Illinois summers promote rapid Kentucky bluegrass growth, further contributing to thatch accumulation.
+These soils are poorly to somewhat poorly drained, with a high water table in spring (often 12-24 inches from the surface), and an alkaline pH ranging from 7.0 to 8.5.
+Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation, especially under Kentucky bluegrass, the dominant turf species in the area.
+Illinois’ humid summers promote aggressive grass growth, while spring waterlogging and freeze-thaw cycles further limit decomposition.
 A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:

 Roselle Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas